 It’s the difference between me wanting to see their exhibition and wanting to watch the football on the telly.

-So if you want to have 20-20 vision, enrol on a Pink Elephant Communications course so you can relate – before it’s too late.
+So if you want to have 20-20 vision, visit our e-learning platform: the Pink Elephant Academy.

-Bill McFarlan is managing director of media training and presentation skills training firm Pink Elephant Communications in Glasgow.
+Bill McFarlan is Executive Chairman of Pink Elephant Communications in Glasgow.

 For his full profile, click here.

 Photos in How to make people switch on blog credits: Jim Nix / Nomadic Pursuits / Foter / CC BY-NC-SA; Foter / CC BY; Alex E. Proimos / Foter / CC BY-NC; RiotsPanel / Foter / CC BY-ND; “Jimmer” ( http://jim-vance.artistwebsites.com/ ) / Foter / CC BY-ND; bastex / Foter / CC BY-NC-ND; Banalities / Foter / CC BY